AMC-hawk/Card_Flip/README.md

 # Card_Flip
 A basic memory game implemented using HTML, CSS &amp; JS.

-The game will save your stats locally, via localStorage.
+The game will save your stats locally, via local-Storage.

 GAME INSRUCTIONS: